panzerdp/dmitripavlutin.com/content/posts/056-orthogonal-react/index.md

 * Global state management (Redux)
 * Persistence logic (local storage, cookies).

+Make your components implement one task, be isolated, self-contained and encapsulated.
+This will make your components orthogonal, and any change you make is going to be isolated and focused on just one component.
+That's the recipe for predictable and easy to develop systems.

-When the components that are tightly coupled, any change to a component echoes unexpectedly in other parts of the system.
-If that happens, decouple the problem components and make the orthogonal.
-Let's see how to do that in the following 2 examples.
+Let's see how to do that in 2 examples.

 ## 3. Making the component orthogonal to fetch details